Gotham, Nottinghamshire: Parliamentary elections

 Gotham lies in the Rushcliffe constituency.
-The Member of Parliament for the seat is Ruth Edwards, of the Conservative Party, who has held the seat since 2019.
-She was elected with 28,765 votes.
-The constituency had previously been represented by Kenneth Clarke, former Chancellor of the Exchequer, from 1970 until 2019.
+The Member of Parliament for the seat is James Naish of the Labour Party, elected in 2024.
+The constituency had previously been represented by Ruth Edwards (Conservative) and Kenneth Clarke, former Chancellor of the Exchequer, from 1970 until 2019.

 Local government

 County council

-Gotham lies in the Leake and Ruddington ward, which elects 2 councillors.
-In the 2021 election, Matt Barney and Reg Adair (both Conservative) were elected with 3,451 and 3,337 votes respectively.
+Gotham lies in the Leake and Ruddington ward, which elects two councillors.
+In the 2025 election, Andy Brown (Conservative) and Stuart Matthews (Reform UK) were elected with 2,241 and 1,863 votes respectively.

 District council

 Gotham is a part of Rushcliffe Borough Council.
-It is part of the Gotham ward, which elects 1 councillor, along with Barton in Fabis, Kingston on Soar, Ratcliffe on Soar, and Thrumpton.
-In the 2019 election, Gotham elected Rex Walker (Conservative) with 540 votes.
+It is part of the Gotham ward, which elects two councillors, along with Barton in Fabis, Kingston on Soar, Ratcliffe on Soar, and Thrumpton.
+In the 2023 election, Gotham elected Rex Walker and Andy Brown (Conservative) with 561 and 437 votes respectively.

 Parish council

 The parish council has 13 members.
-The most recent election (2019) was uncontested.
+The most recent election in 2023 was uncontested.